jsvazic/GAHelloWorld/python/README.md

 The application simply "evolves" the string "Hello, world!" from a population of random strings.
-It is intended to be a gentle introduction into the world of genetic algorithms, specifically with Python 2.7.
+It is intended to be a gentle introduction into the world of genetic algorithms, specifically with Python 3.2.
 The program itself is really simple, and is contained within a single file.

 ## Usage

 The project is completely self contained.
-To execute the application, run the following command from a shell (assuming that python 2.7+ is on your path):
+To execute the application, run the following command from a shell (assuming that python 3.2+ is on your system path):

 > python gahelloworld.py